Businessexcellence/M-M---Process-Audit-Dashboard/README.md

 - **Apply**: Filters apply automatically on selection
 - **Reset**: Click "Reset" button to clear all filters
 - **Active Filters**: View applied filters as pills below filter bar
+- **Remove Individual**: Click X icon on any filter pill to remove that specific filter

 ### Navigation